 “That is far more than a typical meal,” Anderson explained, “and for some people, it’s also more calories than they need in an entire day.”

 Myth 2: I need to eat now, because my stomach is rumbling.

-“A rumble in your stomach can certainly be a sign that you need food,” Logan explained.
+“A rumble in your stomach can certainly be a sign that you need food,” Anderson explained.
 “But it can also occur when digestion is taking place, or when air (gas) is trapped in our intestines.”

 If you’ve recently eaten a meal and feel you shouldn’t be hungry yet, try distracting yourself by going for a walk or switching tasks instead of reaching for a snack as soon as you feel sensations in your stomach.
 Those random little hunger pangs often fade away again in moments.

 “Also, we sometimes feel hungry when the body is trying to tell us that we need more fluids.
 So ask yourself, when you feel like snacking, if you’re getting enough hydration,” she said.
 “Drink a glass of water, and then wait 15 to 20 minutes.
 You may be amazed at how often your hunger disappears!”

 Myth 3.
 I can just grab a snack from the vending machine.

 “Most vending-machine and check-out-aisle purchases are junk foods, not snacks,” Anderson said.

 Processed snack foods, laden with fats, salt, sugar, food colorings and preservatives, can increase harmful inflammation and lead to life-threatening conditions like cardiovascular disease and Type 2 diabetes.